A NICER view of the 1.4 solar-mass edge-on pulsar PSR J0614-3329: Inference

 Interestingly, for \PDTU, all individual modes yield a higher $R_{\rm eq}$ and $N_{\rm H}$ than the combined distribution.
 This was not the case for \STU\, or \STPDT.
 This happens when the distributions of the different modes intersect only for lower values of $R_{\rm eq}$ and $N_{\rm H}$ in some parts of the parameter space.
 Such a phenomenon was already observed when combining inference results from different bursts in \cite{kini_constraining_2024}.

 The posterior distribution of the angular radii of both superseding hotspots spans rather low values around $\zeta \sim 3\pm1\degree$, with the best-fit parameters reaching even lower values with sizes of $\zeta \simeq 1 \degree - 1.7 \degree$ across both superseding hotspots in both modes.
+The full \PDTU\, posterior is available in the Zenodo repository \citep{zenodo}.

 \textbf{Model performance metrics} -- Although \PDTU\, has a better log-evidence and maximum likelihood than \STPDT\, ($\Delta \ln \mathcal{Z} = 2.65$, Table~\ref{tab:model_metrics}), indicative that \PDTU\, performs better, such a small difference is not decisive according to the Kass and Raftery criteria \citep{kass_bayes_1995}. \cite{vinciguerra_x-psi_2023} previously found that a log-evidence difference of a few units could not tell models apart: in that work, the log-evidence of a more complex model was $\sim 1.5$ units greater than for a simpler model, although the data were generated by the simpler model.
 It is a possibility that the evidence of \PDTU\, increases, although not significantly, by accumulating evidence in the region of the parameter space where it reproduces \STPDT.